Skip to main content

 curl --request GET \

---url https://staging-api.getpartna.com/v4/rate \
+--url https://api.getpartna.com/v4/account \

 --header 'x-api-key: YOUR_API_KEY' \

---header 'x-api-user: YOUR_USERNAME'
+--header 'x-api-user: YOUR_MERCHANT_USERNAME'

 3. Check the response